wazo-platform/wazo-js-sdk/README.md

 room.on(room.ON_MESSAGE, (message) => {});
 ```

-Triggered when received a custom message.
+Triggered when receiving a custom message.

 - `message`: string